 2. You may enjoy your menstrual cup so much, you forget you’re on your period.

 What’s that?
 My period…?
 I think it was last week.
 Wait… did I ever take my cup out?

 One of the major menstrual cup dangers is forgetting you’re wearing one.
 So comfortable, so conforming to your body, menstrual cups can easily be forgotten and left for days or weeks!

-Reality: I haven’t forgotten about my menstrual cup yet… except at night when I can comfortably sleep without worrying about leaks… or running errands without making a pit stop.
+Reality: you’re not likely to forget about your menstrual cup… except at night when you can comfortably sleep without worrying about leaks… or running errands without making a pit stop.

 3. The disposable menstrual product industry will suffer.